 \subsection{Events and Contract Deployments}

 Events are an important source of additional data about activity on \gls{EVM} chains.
 They correspond to data emitted by smart contracts and stored on-chain.
-In this subsection, we analyze this data and report on some specific events.
+Next, we analyze this data and report on some specific events.
 Recall that events can be obtained from the logs data in the ZKsync dataset as discussed in Section~\ref{sec:data}.

 Figure~\ref{fig:top-events} shows the top 15 event types with the most emitted events during the period under analysis.
-Different contracts may emit the same event type, so what distinguishes them is the event's function signature, and thus its respective hash.
+Different contracts may emit the same event type, so what distinguishes them is the event's function signature and, thus, its respective hash.

-There is a significant overrepresentation of the top~4 event types, with \stress{Transfer} events being by far the largest type (70.9\% of all events are Transfer events).
-This is not unexpected as this event is emitted every time an ERC-20 token is transferred between two addresses.
-This occurs in both simple token transfers, but also as part of other common contract operations such as swaps in \glspl{DEX}.
+There is a significant overrepresentation of the top~4 event types, with \stress{Transfer} events being by far the most significant type (70.9\% of all events are Transfer events).
+This is not unexpected as this event is emitted every time an ERC-20 token is transferred between two addresses in ZKsync Era.
+This occurs in simple token transfers and other standard contract operations such as swaps in \glspl{DEX}.

 Before looking at \stress{Transfer} events in more detail, we should highlight a particularity in how ZKsync Era implements transaction fee collection.
 In this chain, every transaction generates two additional ETH transfers~---~one for the initial payment of the transaction fees from the transaction submitter and another with a transaction fee refund (after all L1 and proving costs are accounted for).
 These transaction fee transfers always appear as ETH transfers from or to the address \stress{\href{https://era.zksync.network/address/0x0000000000000000000000000000000000008001}{0x8001}}\footnote{We shortened this address for better visualization in the paper.} and thus generate \stress{Transfer} events.

-These specific events account for~38.2\% of all events emitted and, if we exclude them entirely from the event dataset, Transfer events only account for~56.1\% of these filtered events.
+These specific events account for~38.2\% of all events emitted, and if we exclude them entirely from the event dataset, Transfer events only account for~56.1\% of these filtered events.

-After filtering the Transfer events generated by fee management ETH transfers, we can explore the top tokens transferred by examining the contract address that emitted the event.
-Figure~\ref{fig:top-tokens} displays the~15 tokens most frequently transferred during the period.